AyushhhJaiswal/Connectify-chat-video-calls/README.md

 # 🔥 Features

+# 🧠 AI Integration

+> Connectify takes interaction to the next level by integrating **state-of-the-art AI components** for dynamic user engagement.

+- 🤖 **Context-Aware AI Chatbot** powered by transformer-based architecture for natural and responsive interaction
+- 🧩 **Modular AI Interface** using isolated React components for real-time, low-latency inference rendering
+- 🗣️ **Prompt-to-Response Pipeline** integrated using OpenAI's GPT APIs, enabling seamless human-like conversations
+- ⚡ **Client-Side Token Streaming** for fast, progressive rendering of AI responses using `react-streaming` patterns
+- 🔄 **Auto-Refresh & Smart Scroll Anchoring** to preserve UX in async environments
+- 🔐 **AI Middleware Handlers** ensuring secure, rate-limited, and authenticated access to AI endpoints
+- 🧬 Fully decoupled from monolithic state using **Zustand with AI-specific selectors** for performance and clarity

+_“Bridging conversational AI with community, Connectify redefines what it means to talk online.”_

+---

 - 🌐 **Real-time Chat** with typing indicators, reactions & online/offline status
 - 📹 **1-on-1 and Group Video Calling** with screen sharing & call recording
 - 🌍 **Communities** based on language learning, hobbies, and global interests